akbartaimurr/PYRMC/README.md

 ![Recording 2024-05-04 154039](https://github.com/akbartaimurr/PYRMC/assets/134905706/2b818bf5-9840-418f-9013-f19e894cd31c)
 > [!WARNING]
 > As the owner of PYRMC, I am not responsible of what you use the script or app for.
-Please use this for educational purposes only!
+Please use this tool for educational purposes only!

 ## Key Features